canonical/bundle-kubeflow/scripts/README.md

 8. Aggregate the outputs of all `get-images.sh` scripts to one output
 9. If user passed an argument `--append-images` then the script will amend a list of images we need for airgap testing

-## Produce SBOM for images in a bundle
+## Produce SBOM for a list of images

 ### Prerequisites